cloudmesh/client/docs/source/commands/command_register.rst

     | 7  |         | azure         | azure     |         |        |
     +----+---------+---------------+-----------+---------+--------+

-.. todo:: SAME as 'register info'?
+.. warning:: SAME as 'register info'?

 To list only the names, please use the command: